Did Christians Recognize Jesus at His Return?

 From the time of St. Augustine (A.D.
 354-430) on for over a thousand years nearly all Christian theologians agreed that heretics should be persecuted and most even believed they should be executed as heresy was seen as a disease that threatened the civil and religious authority of the Church.
 During this period the Roman Catholic Church forbid laymen to read the Bible and translating or printing the Bible was considered heresy and men and women were burned alive for the offense even as recent as the late 17th century.
 For over a thousand years the Catholic Church had a virtual monopoly on the Bible and its interpretation and heretics were regularly executed for the most trivial deviation from official Church dogma.

 If heretics were killed for the sin of heresy, what do you think the Church did with their writings?
 Would these writings have been saved and preserved with care?
 Obviously heretical writings were destroyed and thus eliminated together with their heretical authors.
 If this is true, what do you think would have happened to full preterist writings discovered during the bulk of Church history?
 Of course, full Preterist writings would have been quickly destroyed.
-But the fact that the Church would have burned any full Preterist writings they could get their hands on is only a very small part of the many reasons the majority of Christians still await a future coming of Christ.
+But the fact that the Church would have burned any full Preterist writings they could get their hands on is only one part of the many reasons the majority of Christians still await a future coming of Christ.

 Throughout the bulk of the last two thousand years, the masses were illiterate or barely literate.
 Furthermore, Bibles were not permitted to be translated into colloquial languages and were not allowed to be read by anyone outside the clergy.
 Making Biblical literacy even worse was the fact that books like the Bible were too expensive for anyone other than the rich to own before the invention of the printing press as books had to be copied by hand and could cost a year’s salary.
 If the only access to the Bible you had were what tidbits you were presented by a fierce and violent Church who made heresy a criminal offense, how could a grass-roots version of fulfilled eschatology ever sprout or take hold?